-- professional education. - Residential accommodation and necessary facilities for the deserving. - Free medical treatment for indigent sick people, set up free hospitals and rehabilitation centers for the poor. - Financial aid to charitable institutions including educational and vocational setups. - Assistance in sponsoring and promoting self-employment schemes.
+- Educational assistance to needy orphans and stipends for the outstanding, non-affording students for higher professional education. - Residential accommodation and necessary facilities for the deserving. - Free medical treatment for indigent sick people, set up free hospitals and rehabilitation centers for the poor. - Financial aid to charitable institutions including educational and vocational setups. - Assistance in sponsoring and promoting self-employment schemes.